 - Details about costs for renovations or interior design work

-- Information about your alarm system, water sensors, water damage prevention devices or security features (this could get you discounts on your premium)
+- Information about your alarm system, water sensors, and water damage prevention devices or security features (this could get you discounts on your insurance premium)

-- List of the updates to your plumbing, heating, electrical, windows and roof
+- List of the updates to your plumbing, heating, electrical system, windows, and roof

-Most importantly, make sure your house is tidy.
-Take time to look at your living environment and think about fire hazards, and prevention.
-For example, are walking areas clear so people can walk safely, do staircases have guardrails, etc.
+Most importantly, you should make sure that your house is tidy.
+Take the time to look at your living environment, and think about fire hazards and accident prevention.
+For instance, are walking areas clear so people can walk safely?
+Do staircases have guardrails?